aaolcay/LMS-Adaptive-Filter/README.md

 - LMS_adaptive_algorithm.m : MATLAB code

 # Matched Filter
 One of the fixed-filters is implemented in 'PSK_encoder_matched_filter_decoder.ipynb'.
-The code generates a message signal and a carrier signal, encodes the message signal using Phase Shift Keying (PSK), adds noise to the PSK signal, and then decodes the message signal using a matched filter.
+The code generates a message signal and a carrier signal, encodes the message signal using Binary Phase Shift Keying (BPSK), adds noise to the BPSK signal, and then decodes the message signal using a matched filter.
 Finally, it plots various signals and prints the original and decoded message signals.

 More specifically, the code first defines a message signal consisting of 0's and 1's, and a carrier signal with a sampling rate of 192 kHz and a frequency of 32 kHz.
-It then encodes the message signal using PSK modulation and creates a PSK signal.
-The PSK signal is then corrupted with noise generated from a normal distribution.
+It then encodes the message signal using BPSK modulation and creates a BPSK signal.
+The BPSK signal is then corrupted with noise generated from a normal distribution.

-The code then defines a matched filter and uses it to filter the noisy PSK signal.
+The code then defines a matched filter and uses it to filter the noisy BPSK signal.
 The filtered signal is then decoded by comparing its maximum values with the carrier signal.
 The original message signal is then printed along with the decoded message signal, which is obtained after thresholding the filtered signal.
-Finally, the code plots the original message signal, carrier signal, PSK-encoded signal, noisy signal, filtered signal, and decoded signal.
+Finally, the code plots the original message signal, carrier signal, BPSK-encoded signal, noisy signal, filtered signal, and decoded signal.
 #
 **Note: This repository will be extended, if I can find enough time, to incorporate different adaptive algorithms and fixed filters with their detailed comparisons.**